-Scientific integrity rests on data integrity, and I intend to uphold my duty as a scientist to be transparent about data I collect and work with.
+Scientific integrity rests on data integrity, and I intend to uphold my duty as a scientist to be transparent about the data that I collect and work with.

-My GitHub page contains data and R code from my publications.
+My GitHub site contains data and code from my publications.

 As a scientist "it is not your job to be right.
 It is your job to be thoughtful, careful, and analytical.
 It is your job to challenge your ideas and to try to falsify your hypotheses.
 It is your job to be open and honest about the uncertainties in your data and conclusions."